Explore your ancestry with a free trial!

 It could be that it is better for balance when walking upright.
 Because the longer second toe is so common among most people (there are exceptions, but it is the most common toe sizing), it would seem there has to be some reason common to most humans.

-And, why were the classifications of feet divided into Celtic, Greek, Roman, Egyptian, and German?
+And why were the classifications of feet divided into Celtic, Greek, Roman, Egyptian, and German?
 As far as Egyptian, Greek, and Roman feet go, these are the idealized forms of body shapes in classical art.
-These were the types of art that were revered in the 19thcentury, when foot shape genealogy first came into vogue.
-And, the corresponding foot shapes do tend to match the foot shapes used in art depicting people of these civilizations.
-For example, in art from ancient Greece, most people depicted do have foot shapes like the Greek shape in foot genealogy.
+These were the types of art that were revered in the 19th century when foot shape genealogy first came into vogue.
+The corresponding foot shapes tend to match the foot shapes used in art depicting people of these civilizations.
+For example, in art from ancient Greece, most people depicted have foot shapes like the Greek shape in foot genealogy.
 Interestingly, the Statue of Liberty is a Greek-style sculpture, and it also has the Greek foot shape seen in Greek art and in foot shape genealogy.

 While the commonality of the classical Greek foot shape in ancient Greek art may indeed mean that the majority of ancient Greeks had this shape of foot, it could also simply mean that foot shape was considered the beauty standard for feet in ancient Greece and was used in art whether most people had the so-called “perfect shape” or not.